Top-rated movers to make your Hartford to Arlington move easy

 - Arlington is considered to be safer than Hartford with a safety index of 79.15 vs Hartford’s 36.25.

-- Air quality in Arlington is good, and in Hartford it's moderate.
+- Air quality in Arlington is Good, and in Hartford it’s Moderate.

 - Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

 - State licensing: In addition to filing tariffs and complying with insurance, bond, and highway safety requirements, all intrastate moving companies in Virginia must have a certificate from the Virginia Department of Motor Vehicles (VaDMV).
-Double-check that the moving company is properly licensed before you hire them.
+Before booking, ensure the moving company is officially licensed to handle your move.

 - Change of address: We suggest filing your USPS change of address form at least one week before your move.
 You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Arlington.
 Start the process here.

-- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 In Virginia, movers commonly offer Released Value Protection at no additional cost, providing coverage at 60 cents per pound.
 For increased protection, consider discussing Full Value Protection options with the moving company.
 Alternatively, explore third-party insurance providers for personalized plans.
-It's essential to understand coverage limits, potential additional costs, and read reviews to make an informed decision about your moving insurance in Virginia.
+It’s essential to understand coverage limits, potential additional costs, and read reviews to make an informed decision about your moving insurance in Virginia.

 Where to live in Arlington